 The origins of raclette

-Choosing cheeses for raclette: quantities and varieties
+Choosing your cheeses for raclette

-Here are just a few examples:
+Here are a few ideas:

 Raclette side dishes